ahadRai/ahadRai/README.md

-# Ahad Rai — Software Engineer
+# Ahad Raiyen — Software Engineer

 A focused approach to building reliable backend systems, automation, and practical developer tools.
 I work on services, pipelines, and infrastructure that scale and are easy to maintain.